hfinkel/lfort/docs/LanguageExtensions.rst

 Function Overloading in C
 =========================

-Clang provides support for C++ function overloading in C.  Function overloading in C is introduced using the ``overloadable`` attribute.
+LFort provides support for C++ function overloading in C.  Function overloading in C is introduced using the ``overloadable`` attribute.
 For example, one might provide several overloaded versions of a ``tgsin`` function that invokes the appropriate standard function computing the sine of a value with ``float``,